 - There’s a lovely area at the top with a cafe where you can rest and have something to eat and drink.

-A word of warning for your Pamukkale Trip: Tread carefully.
+A quick safety tip for your Pamukkale trip: Tread carefully.
 The travertine floor can be slippery in places and some of the limestone pieces have sharp edges.

 2) See The Ruins Of Hierapolis Pamukkale

 We were looking forward to seeing Hierapolis as traipsing around ruins was one of our favourite things to do in Turkey.

 But our travel weary bodies (read Audrey’s) were too darn tired to see it all.
 We did go for a bit of a wander though and we’re glad we made the effort.

 If you like ancient ruins then you’ll have fun visiting Hierapolis.

 What Is Pamukkale Hierapolis?

 Sadly an earthquake in 60 AD destroyed the city.
 It was rebuilt and continued to prosper until another earthquake struck in 1334 when the city was abandoned.

 What remains are castle ruins, a Byzantine church, Necropolis, city walls and a colonnaded street.

 The Hierapolis Turkey Theatre

 The amphitheatre sits on a slope above the rest of Hierapolis.
 From below it looks less than impressive as the area is littered with building materials from restoration works.